ThomasStoyles/QAProject/README.md

 ![alt text](https://github.com/ThomasStoyles/QAProject/blob/main/Photos%2C%20Assessments%20and%20Diagrams/Tests.jpg)

 The report shows only 87% accuracy.
 This is because some of the code can be tested in routes.
 Mainly being the loop that I created to count how many developers there are in the program and, what ID they should be.
-This is where the lose of coverage is.
+This is where the lose of coverage comes from.

 # Challenges